Have you recently seen Open GI on your credit report? Would you like to understand more about what this means?

-Open GI only use publicly available information provided by our data partner Experian, such as the electoral roll, county court and higher court judgement is used for a soft search.
+Only publicly available information provided by credit reference agencies, such as the electoral roll, county court and higher court judgement is used for a soft search.

 Importantly, ‘footprint’ searches will not affect your credit rating in any way, as they are not a record of a credit check and will not be visible to anyone checking your credit history.